cerse/2018-11-21-ECA/README.md

 Please see the link above for the full Code.

-If someone violates the Code of Conduct during the event we ask that you report it to one of the organisers (Sean McGeever, Geoff Lee, Giacomoo Peru).
+If someone violates the Code of Conduct during the event we ask that you report it to one of the organisers (Geoff Lee, Sean McGeever, Giacomo Peru).
 All reports will be reviewed by the organisers and kept confidential.

 ## Schedule